dtolnay/miniserde/README.md

 The same approach in this library could be made to work for other data formats, but it is not a goal to enable that through what this library exposes.

-### Different: Structs only
+### Different: Structs and unit variants only

-The miniserde derive macros will refuse anything other than a braced struct with named fields.
-Enums and tuple structs are not supported, with the exception of C-style enums (no variants have associated data).
+The miniserde derive macros will refuse anything other than a braced struct with named fields or an enum with C-style variants.
+Tuple structs are not supported, and enums with data in their variants are not supported.

 ### Different: No customization